yuzihub/propeller-arm-control/README.md

 ![My Image](images/propeller_arm_angle.png)

-The model in the source folder only includes the controller as the model for propeller arm does not belong to me.
+The model in the source folder only includes the controller since the model for propeller arm is not my intellectual property.